alicekl/koopmotion/README.md

 # KoopMotion

-Code for KoopMotion: Learning Almost Divergence Free Koopman Flow Fields for Motion Planning (CoRL 2025). [**Link to Project Website**](https://alicekl.github.io/koop-motion/). [**Link to Paper**](https://arxiv.org/abs/2509.09074).
+Code for KoopMotion: Learning Almost Divergence Free Koopman Flow Fields for Motion Planning (CoRL 2025). [**Link to Project Website**](https://alicekl.github.io/koop-motion/) and [**Link to Paper**](https://arxiv.org/abs/2509.09074).
 KoopMotion is a learning from demonstration framework that enables learning smooth, stable motion policies (vector fields) from demonstration trajectories using Koopman operator theory.
 Evaluations are based on the [EPFL LASA handwriting dataset](https://github.com/justagist/pyLasaDataset).

 ---